Spacefroyo/PatternRec/README.md

 # PatternRec
-Summary:
-Input: A group of cells photographed many times over a set time interval, each sustaining laser damage along a linear path.
-Output: A descriptive model of the relationship between time and laser damage visibility (perceived intensity).
+Summary: A group of cells photographed many times over a set time interval, each sustaining laser damage along a linear path.
+The program automatically creates a descriptive model of the relationship between time and laser damage visibility (perceived intensity).

 # Pattern Recognition
 The Hough Transform was used to detect the positions of linear laser damage in individual cells.